 4. Put Together an Emergency Kit

 If you suspect that you or someone you know is having a stroke, immediately seek medical assistance.
-For well-preparedness in the event of a stroke, Put together an emergency kit for your home with items such as a first aid kit (with medications), a flashlight, and important numbers such as your doctor’s phone number and the 24-hour hotline for the National University Hospital (NUH) Department of Emergency Medicine.
+For well-preparedness in the event of a stroke, Put together an emergency kit for your home with items such as a first aid kit, a flashlight, and important numbers such as your doctor’s phone number and the 24-hour hotline for the National University Hospital (NUH) Department of Emergency Medicine.

 If you experience symptoms of a stroke or think that you or someone you know is having one, call 995 immediately.